ihh/zoogas/README.txt

 (Your highest diversity score is also shown.)

 Things to try:
-- use cement spray to build a cage enclosure
-- select a single species inside a cage (hint: make cage small or use acid)
-- mutate the animals inside the cage
 - maintain the cage walls
+- use cement spray to build a new cage enclosure from scratch
+- isolate a single species inside a cage
+- mutate the population of a cage
 - build two cages with a common wall
 - break down the wall with corrosive gas (or just let the wall decay)
 - just go crazy and spray cement everywhere, creating a loosely-connected set of patches
 - use mutator gas all over the patches
 - trap perfume and mutator gas in the walls
-- can you get a stable 3-cycle inside a cage? (seems HARD -- I haven't done it yet -- STAN)
+- can you get a stable 3-cycle inside a cage?

 There is a cheat code, but you'll have to guess it!
 (Or look in the source code.
 All sorts of fun can be had by tweaking the game parameters, too.)

-Implementation details:
-Cyclic competitive Lotka-Volterra model on 4-neighbor square grid.
-Ian Holmes
-9/22/09